 The History of Trig-Star

 The Trig-Star Program began in 1984.
 The idea came from Russell E. Kastelle, RLS, who was a member of the North Dakota Society of Professional Land Surveyors.
 As the ACSM Delegate / National Society of Professional Surveyors (NSPS) Governor from North Dakota, Kastelle’s idea came from a desire to promote the surveying profession.
-Originally, designed to operate only on the local level, Trig-Star soon grew to include the Nation Contest and scholarship opportunities.
+Originally, designed to operate only on the local level, Trig-Star soon grew to include the National Contest and scholarship opportunities.

 When Kent Green proposed that NSPS sponsor Trig-Star as a national contest to NSPS president, Richard Lomax, they created the first Trig-Star Committee.
 Chaired by Larry Doss, they worked to develop national testing guidelines and secure funding for awards and scholarships.